CJT1217

 Goal: Maintain.

 What did I do to lose the poundage?
 I ditched the carbs (refined sugar, bread, pasta, junk food; highly processed foods) and high sodium foods, ate food that grows on the earth, and got out there and sweated.
 That's it in it's most basic form.
-Eat right and move your body.
+I ate real and natural food and got out there and moved my body.

 <<Primary goals>>